Track and Field Day

 During the last 15 minutes of fifth grade, we celebrate our graduating Mustangs in a very special way.
 With their backpacks packed with all their belongings, the fifth graders parade through the hallways one final time as Lakeway students.
 Parents, teachers, and younger students line the hallways to cheer for the students who are finishing their elementary school journey.

-Step back into Texas’s history and watch the past come to life!
-History comes to life in 4thgrade at Lakeway Elementary where students dress in period costumes and speak in the dialect of the time.
-This interactive experience allows students to synthesize the information by researching, writing a script, creating scenery, and dressing as a famous Texan.
-You will be dazzled and entertained as fourth grade students present this historical reenactment to the entire school!
+Student research comes to life in 4thgrade at Lakeway Elementary where students dress in costumes and speak to peers and parents about what they've learned about a topic of their choice.
+This interactive experience allows students to synthesize the information by researching, writing a script, creating scenery, and dressing in a creative costume.
+You will be dazzled and entertained as fourth grade students present their projects, museum-style, to the entire school!

 Capitol Complex Tour

 For over a century, the sunset-red granite Capitol has stood as a symbol of the legendary spirit of Texas.
 Fourth grade students’ study of Texas history is enriched by the life-sized sculptures of Famous Texans and paintings depicting scenes from the past.
 In addition, students learn how the government works by visiting the House of Representatives and Senate chambers.
 When they are in session, the students have been able to witness our representatives discussing, debating, and enacting laws.
 What better way to learn about the government than by watching it live!